 Online learning has traditionally been about content delivery.
-With the Next Generation Online Learning classes offered for Denver Seminary’s fully online MDiv program, that is no longer the case.
+With the Next Generation Online Learning classes offered for Denver Seminary’s fully online degrees, that is no longer the case.
 Original content produced by Denver Seminary Faculty still plays an important role.
 However, engagement drives these courses.
 Our courses are designed for active learning, student-to-faculty engagement, student-to-student engagement, and student-to-world engagement.

 Next Generation Online Course Tour

 - Active learning engages students in the learning process and regards students as fellow researchers and practitioners.

 - Student-to-faculty engagement is a priority at Denver Seminary, and a priority in our online courses.
 Our Faculty are attuned to student needs, both personal and intellectual; they are accessible, and willing to invest personally in relationships with online students.